Elisa Montés

 Elisa Rosario Ruiz Penella (15 December 1934 – 9 October 2024), known as Elisa Montés, was a Spanish actress who took her pseudonym from the celebrated work of her grandfather, Manuel Penella, El gato montés.

 Life and career

-Montés was the sister of actresses Emma Penella (1931–2007) and Terele Pávez (1939–2017), daughter of Magdalena Penella Silva and the politician Ramón Ruiz Alonso, and granddaughter and great-granddaughter to composers Manuel Penella and Manuel Penella Raga.
+Montés was the sister of actresses Emma Penella (1931–2007) and Terele Pávez (1939–2017), daughter of Magdalena Penella Silva and the politician Ramón Ruiz Alonso, and granddaughter and great-granddaughter to composers Manuel Penella Moreno and Manuel Penella Raga.
 In May 1960, she married actor Antonio Ozores.
 The daughter of this marriage, Emma Ozores, also pursued an acting career.
 Montés and Ozores separated in 1968.

 On 12 October 2017 she received the ASFAAN award by Alberto Dell'Acqua and Emma Ozores.

 Montés died in Madrid on 9 October 2024, at the age of 89.